-The objective is to utilise suppliers to drive down costs, improve profit margins and enhance product quality and flow.
-That means defining clear expectations of service and product quality and having a process to make sure they are upheld.
+The goal is to utilise suppliers to drive down costs, improve profit margins and enhance product quality and flow.
+That means defining clear expectations of service and product quality and having a process to make sure they're upheld.

 When buyers and suppliers work together they both benefit from operational efficiencies and can better achieve their objectives.

 We've put together a list of common problems with suppliers, so you can begin solving them.

 The difficulty of sourcing good quality new suppliers means relying on suppliers that have let you down in the past.
 You need visibility of reliability and any risks to appoint suppliers who fit your requirements.

 Many buyers would like to add more suppliers but can’t manage the cost and complexity.
 Because some suppliers require a complex exchange of information, buyers may not have the systems in place to grow their supplier base.

 Information sharing is a key success factor in well managed supplier relationships.